Every single year business owners spend billions of dollars trying to entice people to visit their website and make a purchase.

 Why does cart abandonment occur?

-In the world of online shopping, we know that potential customers will abandon their shopping carts for a wide variety of reasons.
+In the world of online shopping, we know that potential customers will abandon their shopping carts for various reasons.

 We have all been there and there are numerous reasons why we don’t finish a purchase, with some common reasons including:

-- We could prefer to window shop and only finalise a purchase that is extremely attractive;
+• We could prefer to window shop and only finalize an extremely attractive purchase;

 These scenarios of cart abandonment, and many like them are heavily influenced by price sensitivity and potential concerns about a product’s price.

-With it being possible for online visitors to move from different ecommerce platforms in under a minute if the price they see doesn’t match what they envisage, most electronic marketplaces have become extremely competitive.
+With it being possible for online visitors to move from different ecommerce platforms in under a minute if the price they see doesn’t match what they envisage.
+The most electronic marketplaces have become extremely competitive.

 From the buyer’s perspective, one of the worst things about online shopping is that you can never be sure that you got the best deal.

-It happens all too often that you will find a better deal on an item after you have already purchased it, creating a sense of buyer’s remorse.
+All too often, you will find a better deal on an item after purchasing it, creating a sense of buyer’s remorse.

-A common method used by websites is to offer coupon codes, reducing the displayed price, to encourage that final conversion.
+A common method websites use is to offer coupon codes, reducing the displayed price, to encourage that final conversion.

 However, these aren’t always sufficient!

-Small incentives are useful for giving buyers on the fence an extra push, but bargain hunters frequently wait for a bigger incentive to buy.
+Small incentives are useful for giving buyers on the fence an extra push.
+However, bargain hunters frequently wait for a bigger incentive to buy.

 This is where price drop alerts enter the scene!